-The Intensive Care Units at Nationwide Children's Hospital includes 30 PICU beds, 10-15 Intermediate Care Beds and 20 Cardiothoracic ICU beds, combining for more than 2000 admissions per year.
-Led by 16 full-time pediatric intensivists, our PICU team cares for children from all hospital services, surgical and medical.
+The Intensive Care Units at Nationwide Children's Hospital includes 40 PICU beds and 20 Cardiothoracic ICU beds, combining for more than 2,726 admissions per year.
+Led by 19 critical care faculty, our PICU team cares for children from all hospital services, surgical and medical.
+Our cardiothoracic ICU is led by a team of eight cardiac intensivists, many with dual certification in cardiology and critical care medicine.
 Extracorporeal Membrane Oxygenation, Level 1 trauma and burn care, and surgical management of complex congenital heart disease are among the treatments available to patients at Nationwide Children's Hospital along with heart, lung, heart/lung, kidney, and bone marrow transplantation.

-The Research Institute at Nationwide Children's Hospital, our on-site state of the art research facility, serves as a home to more than 110 principal investigators engaging in basic, translational and clinical research.
+The Research Institute at Nationwide Children's Hospital, our on-site state of the art research facility, is in the top 10 in NIH funding among children's hospitals and serves as a home to more than 160 principal investigators engaging in basic, translational and clinical research.
 Additionally, our academic association with The Ohio State University allows for myriad research and clinical collaborative opportunities.